Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 apx init --<package_manager>
 ```

 You can also initialize the containers graphically by clicking on the `+` icon in the Vanilla Control Center.
-(Vanilla Control Center also allows you to enter the apx container graphically.)
+(Vanilla Control Center allows you to enter the apx container graphically.)

 ![Vanilla Control Center - Sub System](/assets/uploads/Applications_Post/vanilla-control-center-subsystem.webp)